endomapper/Endo-STTN/README.md

             |- test.json
             |- train.json
     ```
-    train.json includes video ids to be used for training with their number of frames:
+    train.json includes video IDs to be used for training with their number of frames:
     {"video_id": 1982,
     "video_id": 3509,
     "video_id": 1569}

-    test.json includes video ids to be used for testing with their number of frames:
+    test.json includes video IDs to be used for testing with their number of frames:
     {"video_id": 1982,
     "video_id": 3509,
     "video_id": 1569}

-2. To create dataset from scratch:
+2. To create your dataset from scratch use this Hyper Kvasir example:
     ```
     cd dataset_prep
     ```